Carr1005/jquery-carousel-slider/README.md

 # Imitation_FB_Suggestion-Box

-This is a plugin mainly depends on jQuery ,Imitating the UI of FB's About Page section which presents TV ,Movies or Music suggestions.
+This is a plugin mainly depends on jQuery ,imitating the UI of FB's About Page section which presents TV ,Movies or Music suggestions.

 ## Prerequisities